Meet our team

 I take care to cover any rough edges and corners of the framework with plaster or a bellows to prevent damaging the fabrics and to prevent the stuffing from obstructing the mechanism.

 It's important to center the framework within the plush, not over-pack the stuffing – to avoid bulges on the legs, for example – and position the head just right so that the gaze is straight and the movement is balanced.
 It's not easy every day.
 Sometimes we struggle with certain mechanics or a new model.
 Sewing mistakes can also complicate our task.
 But we always find solutions.
-Sewing, mechanics, stuffing: each step is carried out meticulously in our workshop, and that's what ensures the quality of our automatons.
+Sewing, mechanics, stuffing: each step is carried out meticulously in our workshop, and that's what ensures the quality of our animatronic figures.

 I love my job because every day is different.
 Right now, I'm working on a teddy bear, yesterday it was a baby elephant!
 And then, I feel like I'm giving life to these animals a little bit...